Overcoming Shame: Letting God Heal You And Set You Free With His Love

 Embrace your true identity in Christ.
 Take it one day at a time, and don’t be upset if it doesn’t feel natural at first.
 As time goes on, you’ll find it easier to shift your thoughts away from shame and toward what God says about you that will set you free.

-God Delights in You, Beloved!
+God Delights In You, Beloved!

 Satan uses shame to convince you to run from God.
 He tells you that God doesn’t want you around or is angry with you.
 He says that God would never accept you and that He isn’t interested in giving you another chance.